JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

 ## General Tips:

  * Set `:host_cache: 'on'` within the `user_params.yml` configuration file if you experience poor VM performance.
-   This may lead to considerably high host drive activity.
+   This may lead to considerably high host drive activity and host cache consumption.
+   **Not recommended**, as high host activity can lead to even worse VM performance.
  * If the Windows license has expired, login as the **non-domain** vagrant user and run `extend-trial.cmd` on the desktop.
  * You can access each complete node using logins `<domain name>\administrator` or `<domain name>\vagrant`.